“Between the Devil and the Deep Blue Sea”

 Benny was notoriously reticent when it came to offering praise for the playing of musicians who worked with him.
 But he made this observation about Berigan’s effect on his band: “It was like a bolt of electricity running through the whole band.
 He just lifted the whole thing.
 You can explain it in terms of his tone, his range, musicianship, great ideas…whatever you want.
 It’s all of that–and none of it.
 It’s a God-given thing.”
 (3)

 This band, with a few changes in its personnel, would create a sensation at the Palomar Ballroom in Los Angeles a few weeks after this recording was made.
-Here is a link to another classic recording they made on July 1, 1935:
+(At left: summer 1935 Benny Goodman and Helen Ward, somewhere in the Rocky Mountains west of Denver, Colorado, on their way to the west coast.)

 The recording used in this post was digitally remastered by Mike Zirpolo.